chetna-bhardwaj12/Oxpay/README.md

 # Oxpay
-this is app inspired by pay tm
+this is app inspired by PayTm
+i tried to create a frontend of Oxpay